yunbinam/rs-report-card/README.md

-# Generation of Recruitment Site Report Card for the KPMP
+# Recruitment Site Report Card for the KPMP